Continuing Legal Education (CLE)

 - Advocating for Youth Aging Out of the Texas Foster Care System

-- Child Abuse & Neglect Workshop from 2016 Advanced Family Law Conference
+- Child Abuse & Neglect Workshop from 2017 Advanced Family Law Conference (coming soon)

 - Representing a Teen Parent in a CPS Case